Sony LinkBuds S

 they both have the same rating against liquids

-Active noise cancellation uses more advanced kind of tech to reduce ambient sounds.
-How it works, it detects and analyzes the sound pattern outside and inside the earbud and after inverts the soundwaves to cancel it out.
-Simply put, it's like taking +1 (noise) then adding -1 (counter sound by the device) to make 0 which results in a reduced level of noise.
+The Nothing Ear 1 also have stereo speakers ANC utilises more advanced technology to reduce ambient sounds.
+How it works, it listens to the sound pattern of incoming noise and generates a mirror signal to counter it.
+Simply put, it's like taking +1 (noise) and producing -1 (inverted noise) to make 0 which results in a reduced level of noise.

-The Nothing Ear 1 too have ANC making either of the earbuds ideal for plane rides and morning travels.
-The Sony LinkBuds S and Nothing Ear 1 operate with different noise cancellation types, pick the setting that you prefer for commute or that suites your chill time.
+The Sony LinkBuds S have Active Noise Cancellation allowing you to listen at lower levels of volume, good for your ears as you don't need to crank up the earbuds volume to overcome background noise.
+Nothing Ear 1 too have Active Noise Cancellation making either of the earbuds ideal for flights and morning travels.
+Each work with different noise cancellation types, pick the noise cancellation type that you prefer for travel or that suites your chill time.

 Nothing Ear 1 driver unit is 11.6mm in diameter,